Dishant-P/Similarity-based-clustering---Official-research-module/README.md

 you need to add your images into a directory called __database/__, so it will look like this:

     ├── src/            # Source files
-    ├── models/         # Containing all the model training files ├── README.md       # Intro to the repo
+    ├── cache/          # Generated on runtime for feature extraction file ├── models/         # Containing all the model training files ├── README.md       # Intro to the repo
     └── database/       # Directory of all your images